Rules and Regulations

 members, ensuring a positive and enjoyable experience for all.
 The County believes that it is

-important that members, coaches, dministrators and parents associated with the County should,at all times, show respect and understanding for the safety and welfare of others.
+important that members, coaches, administrators and parents associated with the County should, at all times, show respect and understanding for the safety and welfare of others.
 Therefore, members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect with Club or County Safeguarding Officer.

 All members have a right to;